terramar-labs/mobile-monkey/README.md

 ### Touch event support for regular ol' jQuery

-mobile-monkey simulates mouse events on touchscreens in the same way jQuery UI Touch Punch does, only it patches jQuery's `.on` handler to provide a general patch for your entire application.
+mobile-monkey simulates mouse events on touchscreens in the same way jQuery UI Touch Punch does, only mobile-monkey patches jQuery's `.on` handler to provide a general patch for your entire application.

 Why would I use this?
 ---------------------

-You my notice a delay on your site when you use a touchscreen.
-This is because nearly all touchscreen devices have a 300ms delay between the `touchstart` event and the `click` event.
+You may notice a delay on your site when you use a touchscreen.
+This is because nearly all touchscreen devices have a 300ms delay between firing the `touchstart` event and firing the `click` event.

 Use this patch to invoke your handler earlier, providing a great experience on touch devices.